TO: Field Leadership

 To Register Permanent Residence or Adjust Status.
 A previously filed I-824

-that was denied because the principal alien's adjustment of status
+that was denied because the principal alien's adjustment of status application

-petition approval process and will necessarily precede visa availability.
+process and will necessarily precede visa availability.

 (D) Derivative Diversity Visa (DV) Applicants.
 For the purpose of determining